ArduPilot/ardupilot_wiki/copter/source/docs/dji-f330-flamewheel.rst

 -  Anti-vibration techniques, methods and "tuning" are covered in greater detail in the :ref:`Anti-Vibration section of the Wiki <common-vibration-damping>`
 -  Compensation for compass interference from the motors is :ref:`covered here! <common-magnetic-interference>`
--  Correct wiring of The Flight Control Board board and configuration for flight are covered extensively elsewhere in the Wiki.
+-  Correct wiring of the autopilot and configuration for flight are covered extensively elsewhere in the Wiki.

 .. image:: ../images/FlameWheel330OringMountEnd800.jpg